2015/2016 Session Update

 Because of the hard work we did in the 2013 and 2014 legislative session and the leadership of Governor Dayton, our economy is headed in the right direction, our budget is stable, and our state is out from under the economic challenges of the great recession.

-We continued some of that progress, but 2015 was also a year of many missed opportunities.
+We continued some of that progress.
+One of our best accomplishments was passing drug sentencing reform.
+But both 2015 and 2016 were years of many missed opportunities.
 Due to partisanship, the legislature failed to pass a much needed transportation bill to fix our roads, bridges, and public transit.
 The legislature failed to address the economic challenges facing everyday Minnesotans, failed to fully invest in our children, failed to reinstate voting rights, failed to address the many racial, educational, and economic disparities that disproportionately impact our communities of color.

 Despite partisanship, we were able to reach across the aisle in 2014 to pass funding for all-day kindergarten.
 Now it is time to do the same hard, bipartisan work and address the grave disparities that many of our preschoolers face in our low opportunity communities.

 Those schools must be safe; we passed the Safe Schools Act, and now we need to fully fund our schools to give our teachers the tools they need.
 In addition we need to stop policing our schools.
 We must treat our young scholars for who they are rather than treating them as criminals.

 The city, county and state need to work together to attract businesses and manufacturing to the Northside that will bring jobs and wealth to the community so that we will see real progress for all members of our community and not just a small few.
 It is critical that we reduce high unemployment in communities of color by closing the opportunity gap in education and job training.
 In addition, we need a 21st century community policing strategy that works with our communities and not against them.
 While our police have 21st century equipment and technology it is still mired in a erroneous 20th century method of “protecting” our communities.